 To read more about how the hypertension complications model is used in clinical practice, click here.

-I recently published a hypertension paper too.
-In the paper, I shared the analysis the GDI Lab data scientists and I did of hypertension treatment pathways, specifically which treatment, how many prescriptions and how often the treatment is changed, and how they correlate with certain outcomes.
+A number of the Geneia data scientists, including chief data scientist Fred Rahmanian, collaborated to analyze hypertension treatment pathways, specifically which treatment, how many prescriptions and how often the treatment is changed, and how they correlate with certain outcomes.
 In particular, the analysis “highlights opportunities for better alignment with current literature-based recommendations (with respect to initial hypertension treatment choices) and identified a subset of patients as having elevated hypertension risk (based on number of prescription interventions) that may be targeted for clinical/risk management.”To learn more about the Geneia Data Intelligence Lab, visit: https://www.geneia.com/resources/insights/geneia-data-intelligence-lab.